Karmenzind/fp-server/README.md

 ## Get started ##

-Firstly you should have [Redis](https://redis.io/) installed.
-Then choose either one option as follows.
+Choose either one option as follows.
 After successful deployment, use the [APIs](#web-apis) to get proxies.

 ### Using Docker ###